MasatakaRosmarino/SwingPOS/README.md

 # SwingPOS
-A basic Point Of Sale system developed with Java SE 8 using the Swing GUI development library and MySQL database.
+A basic Point Of Sale system developed with Java SE 8 Swing library and MySQL database.

 How to run the program:
 1-Download the sourcecode